Raina-M/detectCO_by_scRNAseq/pipeline.md

 done
 ```
 #### - Optional step: Separation of cells by species origin
-Before moving forward, it is noteworthy that our single-cell library was prepared for mixed pollens from two different species - *R. breviuscula* and *R. tenuis*, so we need to assign each cell with a species identity.
+Before moving forward, it is noteworthy that our single-cell library was prepared for mixed pollens from two different species - *R. breviuscula* and *R. tenuis*, so we need to assign each cell a species identity.
 To this end, we mapped reads across all cells to both species, and then compare the alignment rates between two species to determine which species that a certain cell exactly comes from.
 The alignment rate can be read from `hisat2` log file `aln.stdout`, and read number kept can be read from `umi_collapse.stdout`.
-If a cell was assigned to a ceratin species but the alignment rate was below 25%, this cell would be discarded in our case.
-Further detailed description of this step can be found in [separate_mixed_pollens.md](https://github.com/Raina-M/detectCO_by_scRNAseq/blob/main/separate_mixed_pollens.md).
+If a cell was assigned to a certain species but the alignment rate was below 25%, this cell would be discarded in our case.
+A further detailed description of this step can be found in [separate_mixed_pollens.md](https://github.com/Raina-M/detectCO_by_scRNAseq/blob/main/separate_mixed_pollens.md).

 ### 4. SNP calling and selection of markers in gametes
-SNP calling for gametes were also done by `bcftools` but you can of course choose other tools.
+SNP calling for gametes was also done by `bcftools` but you can of course choose other tools.
 The following code is just for one cell, identified by `$BC` (barcode).
-In practice, you need loop all valid cells.
+In practice, you need to loop all valid cells.
 In the last step, `get_subset.pl` was originally from [TIGER](https://github.com/Imoteph/TIGER_Whole-Genome_Genotyping-by-Sequencing), a tool for genotyping and CO detection for F2 offspring.
-You can check the original TIGER paper for details, but this script is also included in this github page.
+You can check the original TIGER paper for details, but this script is also included on this GitHub page.
 ```
 # ----- SNP calling -----
 # mpileup to generating genotype likelihood